Wiktorxd-1/somtomorrow/README.md

 Yeah it's a lot...

-### Other

-- [x] Add better error handling at login (from Vik)
-- [x] Add some async stuff so users do not have to wait for the paige to load they just have to wait for the content to load
-- [ ] Add caching, probs backend-database caching with Flask-Sessions?

 ### Auth

-- [x] Finish auth with school/username/password (with Vik)
 - [ ] Add long term login with refresh tokens
 - [ ] Maybe look into using the Somtoday login after all with a kind of redirect?
-- [ ] Add some kind of loading screen when getting the tokens from Vik!
+- [ ] Fix Authtoday

 ### Features

 - [ ] Add notification system for grades (easy) and schedules (certainly impossible) (with Firebase???)
-- [x] Add avatars (identicon?)

 ### Pages

 #### Dashboard

-- [x] Latest grades
-- [x] Future homework
-- [x] Schedule of current day
+- [ ] Better design

 #### Grades

-- [x] Finish current grade page
-  - [x] Extra info on click
-  - [x] Finish styles
 - [ ] Add reports
-- [x] Add herkansingen
 - [ ] Clean up the herkansing data and make it a list?
 - [ ] Add future tests (empty test columns)
 - [ ] Add grade page for each subject
 - [ ] Add *deeltoetsen*
+- [ ] Add calculator for which grade you need to get
 - [ ] Add stats
   - [ ] Timeline for each grade
   - [ ] Histograph for all grades